bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 4. What is middleware?

 Middleware is 3rd party code that extends the functionality of Redux and gives developers better tools to work with Redux.
 It is usually in a package form and interacts with actions before they reach a reducer.

+5. Describe redux-thunk, what does it allow us to do?
+How does it change our action-creators?

-For example, thunk is middleware that allows users to write asynchronous HTTP requests with dispatch(), a native Redux function.
+Thunk is middleware that allows devs to write asynchronous operations such as HTTP requests with dispatch() which is a native Redux function.
 Data from these requests can then be used to update store with reducers.
+Thunk changes our action-creators to become asynchronous functions that can interact with servers.

 5.